aneuroticdoctor/Etsy-AI-Store-Hider/README.md

  If you see a store on this list that shouldn't be there, let me know and I will revise.
  If you want to add stores to this list, you can let me know or make a fork.

+ VERSIONS
+ Version 1.1
+ Now blocks based on class wt-list-unstyled which will also hide the add to cart button for those listings, and the Etsy webpage listings will no longer appear to have gaps in them

  HOW TO USE THIS LIST</br>
  I detailed instructions on how to use this list on my blog: https://jessicaamber.com.au/blog/how-to-block-product-listings-on-etsy/ </br>
  Works with AdBlocker Ultimate and uBlock Origin browser extensions for desktop and Android.
 Untested on iOS.